w-okada/voice-changer/README.md

    Python 3.10.8
    ```

+1. Clone the repository.

 1. Navigate to the `server` folder.

+### Setting up the environment

 1. [If not set up] Set up virtual environment with the following command: